-The Corporation provides, at its expense, insurance for the directors and officers as well as the directors and officers of the Corporation's affiliates and subsidiaries.
+The Corporation provides, at its expense, insurance for the directors and officers as well as the directors and officers of some of the Corporation's affiliates and subsidiaries.
 The insurance is for liability incurred by any of them in their capacity as a director or officer of the Corporation.
 This insurance policy provides coverage of up to \$5,000,000 for the directors and officers of the Corporation in aggregate.
-Each loss or claim is subject to a \$15,000 retention pursuant to the specific type of claim.
-The by-laws of the Corporation and indemnification agreements also provide indemnification of the directors and officers, subject to certain limitations.
-The most recent annual premium for the directors' and officers' liability policy was \$24,950.
+Each loss or claim is subject to a \$25,000 retention pursuant to the specific type of claim.
+The by-laws of the Corporation and indemnification agreements also provide indemnification of the directors and officers' liability policy was \$22,605.